evlav/kdump-steamos/README.md

 #  This action will trigger a dummy crash and reboot the system; check if
 #  there is a ZIP file with the crash logs in the directory described in (3).
 #
-#  5. Some tunings are available at "/etc/default/kdump"; for example users
+#  5. Some tunings are available at "/usr/share/kdump/kdump.conf"; e.g. users
 #  can choose Kdump instead of Pstore (USE_PSTORE_RAM), and if using Kdump,
 #  collect the full vmcore (FULL_COREDUMP).
 The vmcore is not stored in the
 #  ZIP file, but it's saved in "/home/.steamos/offload/var/kdump/crash/".